Adena Friedman: Boards

 Friedman has served as a Class B director to the Federal Reserve Bank of New York since December 2018, the only Exchange CEO to ever have done this.
 She also serves on the board of FCLTGlobal, a non-profit organization that researches tools that encourage long-term investing.

 Personal life

-In 1993, she married Michael Cameron Friedman in a Presbyterian ceremony in Hanover, New Hampshire.
+In 1993, she married Michael Cameron Friedman in a Presbyterian ceremony in Baltimore, Maryland.
+Her husband is a retired lawyer.
 They have two sons.
+They live in Maryland.
 She has a black belt in taekwondo, which she started studying after taking her sons to classes, and she has said has helped her become more fearless in business.